-The reason behind the loss can be explained with below-mentioned points:
+The reason behind the loss can be explained with the below-mentioned points:

-#1) Network Congestion: During peak hours or network busy hour, when the traffic in the network reaches its maximum limits and network bandwidth is highly utilized, the condition of network congestion occurs.
-Now, during this condition, the packets at each intermediate node have to wait for its chance to get forwarded till the congestion clears.
+#1) Network Congestion: During peak hours or network busy hours, when the traffic in the network reaches its maximum limits and network bandwidth is highly utilized, the condition of network congestion occurs.
+Now, during this condition, the packets at each intermediate node have to wait for their chance to get forwarded till the congestion clears.

 #2) Software Bugs: This is one of the most usual causes of lost data packets which is introduced in the system during software updates and will result in the abnormal behavior of the network because of the introduced bugs.
 This can be minimized by rebooting the system and by introducing software patching.